dammsi/AnomalyDINO/README.md

 ## Usage

 ### Short Demo
-Test the minimal demo to perform few-shot anomaly detection (`demo_AD_DINO.ipynb`).
+Get started with the minimal demo to perform few-shot anomaly detection (`demo_AD_DINO.ipynb`).

 ### Few-shot anomaly detection

-Run the script `run_anomalydino.py` on the selected dataset for a given number of shots and repetitions (seeds).
+To run the full evaluation run the script `run_anomalydino.py` on the selected dataset for a given number of shots and repetitions (seeds).
 The preprocessing to your dataset can be specified in `src/utils.py` in `get_dataset_info`, default is "agnostic" (apply masking whenever PCA-based masking works well & augment reference samples by rotations).

 The results for the default setting, i.e., all considered shots, three repetitions, and agnostic preprocessing, can be reproduced by calling: